mch1307/go-ws-api/README.md

 Sample gRPC / Rest API project in Go

-Uses [protoc](http://github.com/google/protobuf), [gRPC](grpc.io) and [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) for Rest and OpenAPI/Swagger
+Uses [protoc](http://github.com/google/protobuf), [gRPC](http://grpc.io) and [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) for Rest and OpenAPI/Swagger

 ## Context

-In this example we build a small "home automation" system to drive some devices like lights, shutters and sensors.
+In this example we have a small "home control" system that simply turn on/off some lights.

-We want to expose endpoints to:
+As our system grows in popularity, we want to open it to the world, and to achieve this, we will develop an API.
+For the first mileston, we want to expose the following endpoints:

 * list all registered devices
 * find a device by it's id
 * switch a device on, off or dim
-* create / register a device
+* create / register a new device

-The following is a device JSON representation we will use in this project
+The following is a device's JSON representation we use in this project

 ```json
 {